 The course has an Academic Director and a Course Director who looks after the day to day running of the course.
-You will have a personal advisor who is a member of the School’s academic staff and who provides academic welfare support.
+You will have a dissertation supervisor who is a member of the School’s academic staff.

 The University of Oxford has an extensive library system and the Radcliffe Science Library is the main lending service within the University for the material required for the course.
 The Social Sciences Library also holds collections which are valuable for students pursuing geography programmes.
 A tutorial on using the library and IT facilities will be provided at induction by the Geography Subject Librarian.